 You'll notice that the Debtor Daddy logo and a link to their website is included in each of their 'Plays'.
 So when attendees are reviewing meetings notes and going over the Game Plan, they can click through for more information or to discover the product or service you have that could add value to their business.

-For more advice or to chat with one of our team about writing and publishing the best playBooks for your business, please start a live chat.
+For more advice or to chat with one of our team about writing and publishing the best playBooks for your business, hit the pink live chat icon along the bottom right of your screen.